aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.8.rst.txt

                 ^

     Likely cause based on the information given by Python:
-        Perhaps you need to type print('hello')?
+        Perhaps you need to type `print('hello')`?

-        In older version of Python, 'print' was a keyword.
+        In older version of Python, `print` was a keyword.
-        Now, 'print' is a function; you need to use parentheses to call it.
+        Now, `print` is a function; you need to use parentheses to call it.

 SyntaxError - Python keyword as function name